-In 2014, the Australian Health Workforce Ministerial Council, made up of all Australian Health Ministersand is responsible for the National Scheme, initiated an independent review into the achievements of the National Scheme against its key objectives and guiding principles.
-The Independent Reviewer, Mr Kim Snowball has submitted his final report and his recommendations will be considered in detail at the August 2015 meeting of the COAG Health Council.
+In 2014, the Australian Health Workforce Ministerial Council (Ministerial Council), made up of all Australian Health Ministers, and is responsible for the National Scheme, initiated an independent review into the achievements of the National Scheme against its key objectives and guiding principles.
+Health Ministers will consider the recommendations made by the Independent Reviewer in his final report at the August 2015 meeting of the Ministerial Council.

 Publications on the National Scheme

 - Intergovernmental Agreement for a National Registration and Accreditation Scheme for health professions

 The licensing of pharmacy premises and pharmacy ownership restrictions is the responsibility of the states and territories.
 The Pharmacy Regulation Bill 2010 to establish the Victorian Pharmacy Authority (VPA) and provide for the future regulation of pharmacies was passed in the Legislative Council of the Victorian Parliament in 2010.
 The VPA has the role of regulating pharmacies which was previously performed by the Pharmacy Board of Victoria.
 More information on the VPA and pharmacy regulation can be found at the Victorian Pharmacy Authority (VPA).